LittleHouse75/flatiron-ml-modeling-pipeline/flatiron-ml-modeling-pitch.md

     * Pulling scam addresses from California’s public scam-wallet list.
     * Fetching on-chain transactions for those addresses plus background traffic.
 * **Initial data quality checks & EDA**

-⠀(Much of this is already in the notebook.)
 	* Inspect schema, types, and missingness.
 	* Run **timestamp normalization and sanity checks** (this already caught a major format leak between scam and non-scam records, which I’ll explicitly avoid in the final pipeline).
 	* Explore: